shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/universal-pixel-sdk-for-ios.md

 ---
-title : Universal pixel SDK for iOS description : This document provides instructions on how publishers can integrate and install the Universal Pixel SDK (Pixie SDK) for iOS. ms.custom : android-ios
+title : Universal pixel SDK for iOS description : This article provides instructions on how publishers can integrate and install the Universal Pixel SDK (Pixie SDK) for iOS. ms.custom : android-ios
 ---